 What tools do you need?
-Depending on what it is you are looking to achieve, your tools may look far different than mine.
-Hint here, don’t make money a barrier, there are so many free/cost effective tools out there.
+Depending on what you are looking to achieve, your tools may look far different from mine.
+Hint here, don’t make money a barrier; there are so many free/cost-effective tools out there.

 Get help if you need it!
-You guys, for a long time I did not ask for help.
-For two main reasons, first, I did not want to burden anyone and second, I didn’t want to be judged by “what people would think”.
+You guys, for a long time, I did not ask for help.
+For two main reasons, first, I did not want to burden anyone, and second, I didn’t want to be judged by “what people would think.”
 I must tell you the most pivotal point in my life came with getting help and being more open to share/communicate openly with the right people.
 It was NOT EASY for me.
-Some of the hardest conversations I had in my growth journey were messy and nothing came out as planned.
+Some of the most challenging conversations I had in my growth journey were messy, and nothing came out as planned.
 But, on the other side of it, it felt freeing and started showing me what I was missing by not openly sharing.

 Mindset.
-No matter what it is you are working on, I believe mindset it crucial.
-Watch your words and be sure to get clear statements in place that will empower you.
+No matter what it is you are working on, I believe mindset is crucial.
+Watch your words, and be sure to get clear statements in place that will empower you.
 Encourage yourself and what you are doing with positive statements.

 Recognize and acknowledge your progress along the way.
-Every small step should be celebrated, the more you do the more you will be able to look back and see how far you have come and the more you will stay motivated to keep going.
-Journaling along the way is a great way to have a quick look back to how far you have come.
+Celebrate all of the small wins along the way.
+The more you do, the more you will be able to look back and see how far you have come, and the more you will stay motivated to keep going.
+Journaling along the way is a great way to have a quick look back at how far you have come.

 Finally, keep appreciating and being kind to yourself and the road you are on.